6 Ways To Live A Yoga Lifestyle & Balance Your Body & Mind On & Off The Mat

 While traditionally, yoga was seen as a lifelong practice, many people today practice it simply as a hobby.
 As the practice has evolved to meet the needs of the modern era, it is not necessary to follow yoga as a lifestyle, although doing so will surely increase its benefits.

 Nowadays, the main focus of yoga is the physical and mental health benefits.
-People come to yoga for various reasons, including to reduce stress, increase mental focus, deal with chronic back pain, or build strength or flexibility.
+People come to yoga for various reasons, including

 As all modern yogis have a unique intention for practicing yoga, the frequency they practice varies.
 While regular, consistent practice will enhance the benefits of yoga, many people find practicing once a week is sufficient for meeting their needs.